Sealing a Juvenile Offender Record

 - The Cowlitz County Juvenile Department maintains records of cases where the offense was committed in Cowlitz County or where the legal case was transferred to Cowlitz County after guilt was found in another county.
 The original County will need to be contacted to request that their record be sealed.

 - Each Juvenile Court File has its own case number and record so each case has to be treated separately.
 Some of these Court Files may be eligible for sealing while others may not.
-Some may have already been sealed through the Administrative Hearing process or the Deferred Disposition Process.
+Some may have already been sealed through the Administrative Sealing Hearing process or through a Motion to Seal.

 - Generally a Juvenile Court Case Record is not eligible for sealing if any of the following is true: